erri120/GameFinder/README.md

 ### EA Desktop

 [EA is deprecating Origin](https://www.ea.com/en-gb/news/ea-app) and replacing it with EA Desktop or EA App or whatever you want to call this new fancy launcher.
 The "old way" of finding games for Origin does not work for EA Desktop.
-In fact, there is no clean way of finding any games installed with the new launcher.
+In fact, I haven't found a clean way of finding games installed with the new launcher.
 See [the wiki](https://github.com/erri120/GameFinder/wiki/EA-Desktop) for more information.

 ## Bethesda.net